lapps/lapps.github.io/Roadmap.md

 * Updates to Composer <span class="green">CMU</span>

-### LAPPS version usable for CMU course
+### LAPPS version usable for CMU MIIS Seminar course

+The MIIS seminar course (capstone project planning for M.S. in Intelligent Information Systems) will include a project on "automatically building customized search engines with LAPPS".
+In this project, students will setup their crawlers, indexers, and searchers as LAPPS services.
+For a new domain, the crawler will fetch relevant documents to construct a domain-specific corpus, then send to the indexer.
+The index searchers can be part of information retrieval pipeline with testing queries and gold standards as inputs.
+Students will experiment with different ways of document discovery, query formulation, and ranking methods.
+By comparing retrieved documents with gold standards, they can then evaluate the effectiveness of newly built search engines.

 * Figure out what services are needed <span class="green">Di and Erik</span>

+### LAPPS version usable for CMU Question Answering course

+The LAPPS Grid will be used to support the development of a world history question-answering pipeline.
+Students will incorporate exiting LAPPS annotators (e.g. Time annotators) to their system.
+When students develops a "heavy" component and wants other team members to use it, they can deploy it as a LAPPS service.
+For example, a Wikibook corpus searcher or DBPedia spotlight (knowledge entity recognizer) is not usually able to run on a laptop.
+We will make the LAPPS Grid more attractive to students by including major LDC-held resources like Gigaword corpus available in the grid.

+* Figure out what services are needed <span class="green">Di and Erik</span>
+* Provide documentation on wrapping services

-### LAPPS version usable for Brandeis course
+### LAPPS version usable for Brandeis Computational Linguistics course

+The Fundamentals in Computational Linguistics (COSI 114) class is offered in Spring 2014, and will focus on five modules, each of them involving a fundamental area of computational linguistics.
+For the final three projects of the class, the Language Grid will be deployed as the development, testing, and evaluation platform.
+These topics are: Part of speech tagging, including running the Viterbi algorithm for part of speech tagger for twitter data; Lexical Semantics, including Distributional word similarity for thesaurus generation, and statistical testing (log-likelihood ratio, t-test, chi-squared test); and Machine translation, running the IBM model 1, including the EM algorithm.

-* Work out what needs to be done in order to integrate the LAPPS Grid into the course. <span class="green">Brandeis (Chunqi + Te)</span>
+* Work out what needs to be added to the LAPPS Grid to meet the above needs.
+  <span class="green">Brandeis (Chunqi + Te)</span>
 * Specifications due December 12th. <span class="green">Brandeis</span>
-* LAPPS Grid ready for this class by March 2015
+* LAPPS Grid needs to be ready for this class by March 2015
+* Test and check robustness of previously wrapped services
+* Implement/find a POS tagger that uses the viterbi algorithm and wrap it
+* Decide what word similarity measures to use (cosine, latent semantic analysis, single value decomposition, mutual information)
+* Explore whether Twitter data and LAPPS Grid can co-exist
+* Select bilingual data and wrap them as Data Sources
+* Wrap IBM model 1 and Expectation Maximization

 ### Implement licensing model